jamesbaldwin05/data-science-teaching-cosine/modules/beginner/02_maths_for_data_science.md

 *More on variance in the statistics section.*

-- Orthonormal sets (or orthornomal bases, though these do not mean the exact same thing) and diagonalising matrices are heavily used in PCA.
+- Orthonormal sets (or orthonormal bases, though these do not mean the exact same thing) and diagonalizing matrices are heavily used in PCA.

 - A simple example in 3D would be a set of data that lies almost in one plane (almost flat) with some tiny variation in one direction.
 PCA would find:
   - PC1 - the direction of greatest variance (lying in the plane)
   - PC2 - the direction of second greatest variance (also lying in the plane)
   - PC3 - the direction of least variance (perpendicular to the plane and pointing "out" from it)
-- These components are all perpendicular to eachother (they form an orthogonal/orthonormal basis).
+- These components are all perpendicular to each other (they form an orthogonal/orthonormal basis).

 ```python
 import numpy as np